Care Designed Around You

 Emergency/Urgent Eye Care — Starting at $75

-Urgent visits may include eye pain, sudden vision changes, flashes or floaters, infection, or injury.
+Urgent visits may include eye pain, sudden vision changes, flashes or floaters, infection, injury, or removal of a foreign object in the eye.

 These visits are often eligible for medical insurance billing.
 Final fees vary based on complexity and diagnostic testing required.